 But what about a situation in which the EC rejects the budget because it believes that insufficient funds are budgeted for certain actions?
 In a case like that, it might not be necessary to prevent funding of the actions while the dispute is resolved; in other words, it might be fine if the actions proceeded at the reduced funding level until a decision is made on increased funding, especially if taking the actions at the reduced funding level would not negatively impact the actions if increased funding was provided later.

 DT-O recommends that this principle be reworded to accommodate situations like the example cited above.
-Here is a suggestion for rewording it: “Notwithstanding any other principle listed above, prevents ICANN, in its responsibility to fund the operations of the IANA functions, from initiating activities that are subject to community consideration (or for which that community consultation has not concluded), including without limitation, preventing implementation of the expenditures or undertaking the actions that were the subject of the IANA Budget that was rejected by the EC and triggered the need for the Caretaker IANA Budget.”
+Here is a suggestion for rewording it: “Notwithstanding any other principle listed above, prevents ICANN, in its responsibility to fund the operations of the IANA functions, from initiating activities that are subject to community consideration (or for which that community consultation has not concluded), including without limitation, preventing implementation of any contentious expenditures or undertaking any contentious actions that were the subject of the IANA Budget that was rejected by the EC and triggered the need for the Caretaker IANA Budget.”

 If 1.f is reworded, then a change may also need to be made in section 2.b.v, Examples of expenditures that would be excluded from a Caretaker Budget: “the proposed expenditure that was the basis for the rejection by the EC that triggered the need for the Caretaker ICANN Budget.”
 (Note that a minor edit is needed: it should say Caretaker IANA Budget, not Caretaker ICANN Budget.)